-They may check cameras or communication, maybe email.
+They may check cameras or communication, or emails.
 Or do they need to conduct multiple interviews with multiple staff or students?
 Do they need to advise their attorneys?
 I would say it’s generally at least about a month to two months.
 When that process wraps up, they will let you know.
 Then they’ll let you know if there will be any discipline against you in your employment.
-And then, if they’re asking you to resign, if you want to leave, or if the school will terminate you.

-They may also let you know they don’t have to, so you should ask: are they reporting you to the Arizona board of education?
-Will there be action against your license?
-In addition, are they reporting this to the local police?
-Will they be opening an investigation or child protective services?
 These are all things that you want to know while they’re conducting their investigation.
 School districts have to keep children’s safety as their top priority.
-So, suppose they feel like students are threatened in any way.
+So, considering they feel like students are threatened in any way.
 In that case, their investigation will continue until they think it’s safe for you to re-enter the classroom.

 If You Need More Information Contact Chelle Law

 Investigations by schools can have some severe implications for you as an educator.
 So, suppose the school district is ever investigating you for misconduct, especially involving a student.
 In that case, I always recommend advising an attorney or having them represent you during this process to ensure that you protect yourself.
 You know your rights, and you’re familiar with the process.